Marco Allen Chapman: Arrest

-Chapman was arrested later the same day at 12:30 p.m. in Shrewsbury, West Virginia, approximately 8 hours after of the attack.
+Chapman was arrested later the same day at 12:30 p.m. in Shrewsbury, West Virginia, approximately 8 hours after the attack.

 At his Boone County home, Chapman dropped off the Geo he was driving, and swapped it out with his friend's gray 1992 Dodge Dakota.
 After cleaning himself up, Chapman left a note telling his friend that he was taking the Dakota out to "get a load of firewood".
 This gray 1992 Dodge Dakota is what Chapman was driving when authorities caught him that day.
 The police found blood on Chapman's clothes, a bloody knife in the gray 1992 Dodge Dakota, and blood in the Geo, which was parked in Boone County.
 After being picked up by the authorities in West Virginia, Chapman confessed to the crimes on tape.

-To the authorities in West Virginia, Chapman said he was "gonna go get some party materials and park out in the woods somewhere and die."
+To the authorities in West Virginia, Chapman said he was "gonna go get some party materials and park out in the woods somewhere and die".
 Chapman asked one of the police officers, "How about doing me a favor and put a bullet in my forehead?"

 Chapman was arraigned in Charleston, W.V., charged with 5 charges (2 counts of murder, 2 counts of assault, and 1 count of burglary), and extradited to Kentucky.

 District Judge Charles Moore sends the felony case immediately to the Grand Jury.
 Chapman pleaded not guilty to the five charges, and was being held at the Carroll County Regional Detention Center on a $50 million bond.